Russia says it's not in talks on post-Assad Syria

-MOSCOW Russia is not discussing plans for a Syrian political transformation following the exit of President Bashar al-Assad, Foreign Minister Sergei Lavrov said on Friday, emphasising Moscow's strong opposition to external interference.
+MOSCOW Russia is not discussing plans for a Syrian political transformation following the exit of President Bashar al-Assad, Foreign Minister Sergei Lavrov said on Friday, emphasizing Moscow's strong opposition to external interference.

 Russia and China, both permanent members of the U.N.
 Security Council with veto power, have blocked efforts by Western powers to condemn Assad and call for his removal during 15 months of bloodshed.